Requirements & selection

 What are the minimum GPA and test scores required for admission to each campus?

 The minimum required GPA is 3.0 for California residents, 3.4 for nonresidents; this is the same at each UC campus.
-While there are no minimum test scores required, all applicants must complete either the ACT Plus Writing or the SAT Reasoning exams.
+While there are no minimum test scores required, all applicants must complete either the ACT with Writing or the SAT Reasoning exams.
 Applicants should keep in mind that when selecting students, competitive campuses and programs look for applicants who have excelled academically.

 How can a student attending a non-accredited school meet UC freshman admission requirements?